eGain/egain-ios-messaging/eGainMessagingExample/readme.md

 There are two types of conversation modes you can add to the application: a customer and a guest mode.

 To begin using the SDK, add the following line of code to create and display a chat button on the activity's view.
-Depending upon the mode chosen, the name and email of the user will be included.
+Depending upon the mode chosen, the name and email of the user is included.

 > **_NOTE:_** `AppState` is required for navigation.
 It should be declared as shown in the code snippets

 #### Customer Mode Conversation
 To create a chat button which requires end users to provide their credentials to continue the chat, add the following authenticated construct to the application.

-> **_NOTE:_** `emailId` and `nameOfUser` are required parameters, if not passed then it will be considered as guest mode conversation.
+> **_NOTE:_** `emailId` and `nameOfUser` are required parameters, if not passed then it is considered as guest mode conversation.

 > **_NOTE:_** By default `chatIconColor` would be set to .gray, `chatIconWidth` and `chatIconHeight` will be set to 60.